p/adblock/README.md

 As Debian splits BIND configuration files, the correct file to edit on my system is `/etc/bind/named.conf.options`.

+The install script should handle default BIND configuration files.
-Edit it to have a line like this:
+If you made changes to the forwarders configuration and the default editing logic of the install script isn't working, edit the BIND configuration with options to have a line like this:

     forwarders { 0.0.0.0; };

 Ensure that there are no extra spaces around the braces as the dhclient hook script is fairly primitive in its matching logic.

-Then place the `dhclient-exit-hook` script that comes with adblock into a location appropriate for your system, for example for Debian this can be accomplished as follows:
+The `-r` argument to the install script should place the dhclient exit hook into an appropriate location on your system.
+If this doesn't happen, you can install the hook manually by running, e.g.:

     sudo install -o root -g root -m 755 dhclient-exit-hook /etc/dhcp/dhclient-exit-hooks.d/adblock-exit-hook

-Then edit the installed file, `/etc/dhcp/dhclient-exit-hooks.d/adblock-exit-hook` in this case.
-Check that the path to `named.conf` is correct for your system and points to the file containing the `forwarders` declaration.
-You can also whitelist certain nameservers - for instance, if you have adblock installed on your home network you may wish to forward all queries straight to your network's DNS server when you are on that network.
+The hook script reads the configuration from `/etc/adblock.conf` for the BIND configuration file path.
+You can also set the `PASSTHROUGH_NAMESERVERS` configuration option to a space-separated list of servers that don't need local adblocking configuration (because, presumably, these servers already contain the adblocking configuration).

 Now try restarting the network: